byte4RR4Y/rock4se-image-builder/README.md

 Display manager for the rock4se board as firstboot configuration.

-You can change 'ro' to 'rw' in runqemu.sh but after you've finished testing
+You can change 'ro' to 'rw' by running './runqemu.sh <IMAGENAME> rw'

-you should run 'touch /etc/firstboot'
+you should run 'touch /etc/firstboot' when you've finished testing the build.

 # Adding custom packages to install